Rxnet/eventstore-client/README.md

 ```

 ### Write
-You can put as many event you want (max 2000) before commit or commit after each
+You can put as many event you want (max 2000)

 ```php
 <?php